nmlgc/ReC98/README.md

   ----

-* **Borland Turbo Assembler (TASM), version 4.1 or later, for 16-bit DOS (`TASM.EXE`)** (currently not needed)

-  Towards TH05, the games increasingly used raw ASM code that [can't be decompiled].
-Thus, even the final 16-bit-only build will need some sort of assembler.

-  ----

 * **Borland Turbo Assembler (TASM), version 5.0 or later, for 32-bit Windows (`TASM32.EXE`)**

   Borland never made a cross compiler targeting 16-bit DOS that runs on 32-bit Windows, so the C++ parts *have* to be compiled using a 16-bit DOS program.
 The not yet decompiled ASM parts of the code, however, *can* be assembled using a 32-bit Windows tool.
 This not only way outperforms any 16-bit solution that would have to be emulated on modern 64-bit systems, making build times, well, tolerable.
 It also removes any potential EMS or XMS issues we might have had with `TASMX.EXE` on these emulators.